dtjohnson/xlsx-populate/README.md

 TODO

 ### Styles
 xlsx-populate supports a wide range of cell formatting.
-TODO
+See the [Style Reference](#style-reference) for the various options.

 To set/set a cell style:
 ```js